jltu/jltu-github.io/essays/Justice-What-is-the-right-thing-to-do.md

 ---
 layout: essay
 type: essay
-title: Justice: What is the right thing to do?
+title: Justice - What is the right thing to do?
 # All dates must be YYYY-MM-DD format!
 date: 2019-04-18
 labels: